robcarver17/pysystemtrade/docs/production.md

 . p sysproduction.run_reports.run_reports
 ```

-In plain english this will call the python function `run_reports()`, located in `/sysproduction/run_reports.py` By convention all 'top level' python functions should be located in this folder, and the file name, script name, and top level function name ought to be the same.
+In plain english this will call the Python function `run_reports()`, located in `/sysproduction/run_reports.py` By convention all 'top level' Python functions should be located in this folder, and the file name, script name, and top level function name ought to be the same.

 Scripts are run with the following linux convenience [script](/sysproduction/linux/scripts/p) that just calls run.py with the single argument in the script that is the code reference for the function: